 B. You named a new (adult) heir other than Liu Bian before Liu Hong’s death

-Liu Hong’s death will automatically lead to your heir becoming the new Han Emperor.
-For instance, if you annexed Liu Chong or Liu Bei, you could make them your heir.
-You could also adopt a random officer and make them your heir.
+Liu Hong’s death on turn 34 will automatically lead to your heir becoming the new Han Emperor.
+For instance, if you annexed Liu Chong or Liu Bei, you could make them your heir since they’re considered members of the family or distant relatives.
+You could also adopt a random adult officer and make them your heir.

 C. Liu Bian (or any non-adult character) is the heir before Liu Hong’s death